influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/influxql/basic-query.md

 ### Query fields based on tag values

-- Include the fields you want to query and the tags you want to base conditions on in the `SELECT` clause.
+- In the `SELECT` clause, include fields you want to query and tags you want to base conditions on.
-- Include predicates in the `WHERE` clause that compare the tag identifier to a string literal.
+- In the `WHERE` clause, include predicates that compare the tag identifier to a string literal.
-  Use [logical operators](/influxdb/cloud-dedicated/reference/sql/where/#logical-operators) to chain multiple predicates together and apply multiple conditions.
+  Use [logical operators](/influxdb/cloud-dedicated/reference/influxql/where/#logical-operators) to chain multiple predicates together and apply multiple conditions.

 ```sql